tc39/notes/es9/2018-03/mar-20.md

 DE: Thanks, if you want to participate  and give more feedback, please follow up on the issue.
 (Note: The issue was closed shortly after the meeting due to the above feedback.)

-RJE: we are 5 minutes away and i have some administration tasks.

-Good first day.

-Deferred:
-- Test262 report
-- Justin discussion about the Logical assignment operators
-- Needs consensus:
+#### Conclusion/Resolution

-- Mike ???
+- Nothing Recorded

+## Agenda Organization

-For the agenda tomorrow: We agree that we start with class related stuff, at 10 am: start with two 60 minute issues.Static public fields to stage 3.
+RJE: For the agenda tomorrow: We agree that we start with class related stuff, at 10 am: start with two 60 minute issues.Static public fields to stage 3.

 After the lunch call from ??? for decorators and then we have the JavaScript classes 1.1 ecosystem discussion.